 Therefore other PSPs allow to create form elements in HTML, whose content is send to their site during the purchase task.
 This can be done using a POST submission, followed by a redirection back to the client.
-Other providers use Javascript for submission and return a payment token to the customer, who himself forwards that token to the shopping site.
+Other providers use Javascript for submission and return a payment token to the customer, which itself forwards that token to the shopping site.

-All in all, there are so many different ways to pay, that it is quite tricky to find a generic solution compatible for all of them.
+All in all, there are so many different ways to do online payment, that it is quite tricky to find a generic solution compatible for all of them.

-Here django-SHOP uses some Javascript during the purchase operation.
-Lets explain how:
+In django-SHOP, we can add some Javascript specific to the PSP's needs, which is used during the purchase operation.
+Let's explain how it works: